 The board can reject your application for virtually any reason.
 It cannot violate your civil right, and it is unlawful for your entry to be denied based on your race, creed, color, age, sexual orientation, marital status, origin, handicap, or if you have children.
 But, anything else is pretty much up for grabs, and they don’t have to give you a reason for their denial decision, either.

-In light of this, it is useful to understand a key ratio, debt-income, which boards examine to determine your financial suitability.
+In light of this, it is useful to understand a critical ratio, debt-income, which boards examine to determine your financial suitability.

 What is the Debt to Income ratio?